Concordium/concordium-net-sdk/README.md

                     browser wallet key export format.

   -e, --endpoint    (Default: https://localhost/) URL representing the endpoint where the
-                    GRPC V2 API is served.
+                    gRPC V2 API is served.

-  -p, --port        (Default: 20000) Port at the endpoint where the GRPC V2 API is served.
+  -p, --port        (Default: 20000) Port at the endpoint where the gRPC V2 API is served.

   --help            Display this help screen.